jongeunk0613/book-study/TypeScript - Documentation/3_Narrowing_pt2.md

 ## Discriminated Unions
 Most of the time, more complex structures are dealt instead of simple types.
 This type can consist of unions of other multiple types.
-The common property that exists in every type in the union is called `discriminated union`, since it narrows out the members of the union.
+The common property with literal types that exists in every type in the union is called `discriminated union`, since it narrows out the members of the union.

 Take the example of the `Shape` interface, where `circle` types keep track of their radiuses and `square` types keep track of their side lengths.
 <img width="245" alt="image" src="https://user-images.githubusercontent.com/43084680/176204416-d027001d-6ddf-4db9-8878-f9aeabcd2397.png"><br/>